BRPD: 23-year-old dead after stabbing on Old Hammond Highway, suspect set himself on fire

 Officers also responded to a crash nearby, where they determined Steven Heinrich Jr. was involved in both the crash and stabbing.

-BRPD said that, according to preliminary reports, Heinrich arrived at Charles' residence and began ramming her vehicle with his vehicle.
+BRPD said that, according to preliminary reports, Heinrich arrived at Charles' residence and began ramming his vehicle into her vehicle.
 He then removed her from her vehicle, stabbed her and then drove away.
 While fleeing, he intentionally entered the oncoming lane of travel, resulting in a head-on collision with another vehicle.

 While in his vehicle after the crash, Heinrich set himself on fire.
 He was taken to the hospital with life-threatening injuries, police said.